LuqueDaniel/LoL-Server-Status/README.md

 ------------------------------------------------------------------------------
 For compile LoL Server Status for Windows is necessary **[py2exe](http://www.py2exe.org/)**

-In terminal (cmd or console) enter in "LoL-Server-Status" folder and execute the next command.<\ br>
+In terminal (cmd or console) enter in "LoL-Server-Status" folder and execute the next command.<br />
 You may need to include the module "win32con".

 ```bash